 - A loss of libido (interest in sex).
 According to the Mayo Clinic, decreased sperm production and diminished sex drive may occur immediately after the injections stop.
 However, sperm production and libido should eventually return to pre-injection levels.

 - Loss of bone density – Decreased testosterone levels can result in a reduction in bone density.
 If TRT has improved your bone density, it is likely that those gains will ultimately be negated if you discontinue your therapy.

 - Loss of muscle and increase in fat mass – Testosterone increases muscle mass and strength and reduces fat mass.
 Conversely, you can expect to experience a decrease in muscle strength and increase in fat mass if you discontinue TRT.

 - Issues with memory and cognition – Many men who undergo testosterone replacement therapy benefit from sharper mental acuity and improved memory.
 Unfortunately, when TRT is no longer part of your wellness regimen, it is likely that you will once again suffer from the memory and cognitive issues you experienced prior to TRT.

 - Mood changes – Some men experience irritability and depression after they conclude TRT.

-While the diagnosis of some medical conditions — such as prostate cancer — are contraindications for TRT, most men with Low-T can derive great benefit from testosterone replacement therapy.
-We urge you to discuss your medical status thoroughly with your TRT health care provider before making a final decision on whether to continue your treatment.
+While the diagnosis of some medical conditions — such as prostate cancer — is contraindications for TRT, most men with Low-T can derive great benefit from testosterone replacement therapy.
+We urge you to discuss your medical status thoroughly with your TRT healthcare provider before making a final decision on whether to continue your treatment.
 If you have any questions about TRT, please give us a call to schedule a consultation.
 We can be reached at (800) 503-4033.